-Allowing MoDOT to finalize the PE/NEPA study for the Knob Noster siding extension, much of which has already been in progress, will confirm that freight and passenger rail travel improves the environment, provides energy-efficient transportation, increases passenger/freight rail fluidity and reduces oil dependency.
+Allowing MoDOT to finalize the PE/NEPA study for the Knob Noster siding extension and begin construction in the near future, and because much of which has already been in progress, will confirm that freight and passenger rail travel improves the environment, provides energy-efficient transportation, increases passenger/freight rail fluidity and reduces oil dependency.
 It will also analyze and continue the work already completed to minimize the stream impacts from the rail line on a nearby stream.
 The project positively affects rail travel by strengthening the Missouri corridor, increasing on-time performance and providing growth opportunities for additional freight and passenger trains, while offering many environmental benefits to the state.

-• Each ton-mile of freight moved by rail reduces greenhouse gas emissions by 2/3, compared to truck transportation.

-- Freight trains are almost 4 times more fuel-efficient than trucks and have less impact on greenhouse gas emissions. - Rail travel generates less carbon dioxide and consumes less energy per passenger mile than cars or planes.
+- Each ton-mile of freight moved by rail reduces greenhouse gas emissions by 2/3, compared to truck transportation. - Freight trains are almost four times more fuel-efficient than trucks and have less impact on greenhouse gas emissions - Rail travel generates less carbon dioxide and consumes less energy per passenger mile than cars or planes.